electricimp/LIS3MDL/README.md

 ## init()

-Configures the LIS3MDL with settings for later use.
+Synchronizes the object's data-reading scale with that stored on the device.

-This method should be called after hard power-cycles, but is automatically called by the constructor.
+This method should be called after hard power-cycles, but is automatically called by the constructor and reset functions.

 ### Usage